-Each year, the Cornell University community recognizes the best of the best of its 15,000-plus volunteers, and two of the most prestigious honors are handed out by the Office of Volunteer Programs (OVP)—the Frank H. T. Rhodes Exemplary Alumni Service Award and the Cornell Alumni Association (CAA) Cup, whose recipients were announced during the first-ever Cornell Volunteer Appreciation Week, May 9–13.
+Each year, the Cornell University community recognizes the best of the best of its 15,000-plus volunteers, and two of the most prestigious awards are handed out by the Office of Volunteer Programs (OVP)—the Frank H. T. Rhodes Exemplary Alumni Service Award and the Cornell Alumni Association (CAA) Cup, whose recipients were announced during the first-ever Cornell Volunteer Appreciation Week, May 9–13.

 - Stephen B. Ashley ’62, MBA ’64